BastyJuice/enphase-envoy-mqtt/README.md

-This is a Fork from vk2him "https://github.com/vk2him/Enphase-Envoy-mqtt-json/" but with direct docker compose Support for amd64 Platforms.
-The Goal is to use it with every MQTT Server like Loxberry not only with HA.
-This Image runs on a Synology with amd64 CPU.
+This is a Fork from vk2him "https://github.com/vk2him/Enphase-Envoy-mqtt-json/" Script.
+This Script Fork has some Bugfixes for reconection issues, rewritten options file, some deprecated functions was updated.
+The Goal is to run this Script in Docker and work with a Loxberry.
+This Build runs like a charme with Docker Compose on a Synology with amd64 in Container Manager or Portainer.

 # Python script: `Enphase Envoy mqtt to json`